thasso/pyjip/docs/source/tools_and_pipelines.rst

     **name**
         Returns the basename of a file

+    **abs**
+        Returns the absolute path of a file.
+If no argument is specified, and the rendered value is an option instance, the absolute path is calculated relative to the tool jobs working directory.
+Otherwise the current working directory is used as a base.
+You can specify a base folder as an optional argument to the filter.

     **parent**
         Return the name of the parent directory of a given file path